NIGMS/AWS-HealthOmics-Module-Template/README.md

 * Amazon SageMaker Notebook Instance

 ## Setup:
-1. Make check the policies of your SageMaker role and ensure that you have IAMFullAccess
+1. Check the policies of your SageMaker role and ensure that you have IAMFullAccess
 2. Once you are in SageMaker notebook open terminal and cd into the SageMaker directory.<br> Then run the command: <br> git clone -b scrnaseq-demo https://github.com/NIGMS/AWS-HealthOmics-Module-Template.git
-3. Then change into the scrnaseq-demo folder and make a parameters folder using the command: <br>
+3. Then cd into the scrnaseq-demo folder and begin going through the modules according to the order suggested below.
-mkdir parameters

 ## Module Order:
-1. Review HealthOmics Tutorial
+1. Review HealthOmics Tutorial (Optional)
 2. HealthOmics ECR Setup
-3. HealthOmics Storage Setup
+3. HealthOmics Workflow
-4. HealthOmics Workflow
+4. HealthOmics Storage Setup (Optional)